jellyfin/jellyfin-mpv-shim/README.md

 # Plex MPV Shim

-This project allows casting of content from a Plex server to MPV, with minimal dependencies to prevent the project from becoming unmaintained.
-This project is 1/17th the size of Plex Media Player and is all python.
+Plex MPV Shim is a simple and lightweight Plex client.
+It supports Windows and Linux and is easy to install.
+The project offers an experience similar to Chromecast, but with direct play and subtitle support.
+The application requires another app to play content and does not save login information, making it ideal for applications where security is a concern.
+This project is significantly smaller and less complicated than Plex Media Player, and is written entirely in open-source Python.

 The project supports the following:
  - Direct play of HEVC mkv files with subtitles.